BigLep/filecoin-upload-action/FLOW.md

 - Handles Synapse initialization
 - Manages payments/deposits
 - Creates upload metadata
+- Merges every phase's result back into `action-context/context.json` via `mergeAndSaveContext`, so later steps, caches, and artifacts all reference the same JSON
  - In from-cache phase, it tries `upload.json` from `CACHE_DIR` first, then `ALT_CACHE_DIR`.
 It also derives a `car_path` if not present by scanning the directory for a `.car` file.

 ---